-(8) Misleading Information.
-The licensee shall not knowingly and willfully make any statement or prepare or use any document that is known to be false or conceal or misrepresent any material fact, in connection with the provision of services to birth parents, foster or adoptive parents, foster or adoptive parent applicants or children.
+(6) Misleading Information.
+The licensee shall not knowingly and willfully make any statement or prepare or use any document that is known to be false or conceal or misrepresent any material fact, in connection with the provision of services to parents, birth parents, foster or adoptive parents, foster or adoptive parent applicants or children.